 Hello and welcome to my blog!
-This post completes a series in which I’m building a low chair and table of Honduran mahogany for an outdoor tea house.
+This post completes the tea house table and chair series in which I’m building a low chair and table of Honduran mahogany for an outdoor tea house and garden.
 In the previous post the tea house table neared completion and I left off with a photo of brass plates that I had ear marked for use as shoes for the table and chair.

 I chose a form of brass known as ‘Naval’ brass for this particular purpose, being that this set is staked for outdoor use.
 Naval brass differs from the much more common 360 brass and 385 architectural bronze in a seemingly subtle way, it is alloyed with tin to make the material more corrosion resistant.
 The addition of tin would also seem to make the material much more difficult to machine.
 I learned something in using naval brass; never use naval brass where 385 bronze will work.